-A network administrator can manually configure IP packets to a specific network using a static routing.
+A network administrator can manually configure IP packets to a specific network using static routing.
 Static Routes are not deleted from the Router routing table unless they are removed by the administrator.

 Static Routes are named S in the Cisco Router routing table.

 When attempting to remove the Route, the network administrator has to perform the manual operation.
 In the Dynamic Route protocols, records from the routing table do not have to be deleted manually.

 When configuring a Route, 3 factors considered.

 2. Subnet Mask to which the IP Packet will go.

 3. Which Interface or IP Address the IP Packet Goes to.

 Using the IP Route command is a simple one-line process.
 You can easily configure the Route in Cisco Configuration Routers with privilege configuration mode.

 R1(config)# ip route 192.168.10.0 255.255.255.0 10.1.1.2